Open an IRA Today!

 Our Consultants Can Help!

 The plain-vanilla type of IRA is a regular IRA.
 Regular IRAs are also called traditional IRAs.
-Roth IRAs were introduced in 1998.
-For 2013, you are allowed to contribute up to $5,500 to your IRA.
+For 2020, you are allowed to contribute up to $6,000 to your IRA.
 If you have more than one account, you may contribute to all of them, as long as the total contributed is not greater than the yearly limit.

 As a result of the Economic Growth and Tax Relief Reconciliation Act of 2001, you can make larger contributions to a regular or Roth IRA beginning in 2003.
 A catch-up provision allows workers who turn age 50 to make even larger contributions.